jmacost5/cpp-528-fall-2021-group-01/_posts/2021-11-13-ch03-predicting_change.md

 subtitle: "Creating a Hedonic Pricing Model to predict neighborhood change."
 ---

+Control variables will be selected to create a regression model using median home value (MHV) growth as a dependent variable.
+The reason for choosing MHV growth is explained in our [Lab 04 Lecture](https://watts-college.github.io/cpp-528-fall-2021/sched/week-04/);

+    *The main insight is that home price is a variable that aggregates a tremendous amount of information about characteristics of houses, neighborhoods, and cities.
+We can use regression to separate out these difference attributes at different levels, and see they each contributes to the market value of a home.

 ``` r
 # load necessary packages ----
 library( dplyr )